linusjf/RIAY/HOWTO.md

 ./gentoc <path to markdown file>
 ```

-Before executing the script, update the file and place the comment `<!-- toc -->` and `<!-- tocstop -->` where you want the table of contents to be generated.
+Before executing the script, update the file and place the comment `<!-- toc -->` and `<!-- tocstop -->` to generate  the table of contents inside these markers.

 Results:

-The table of contents will be generated as per the existing headings in the markdown file.
+Generates the table of contents per the existing headings in the markdown file.

 ## Using the commands utility that accepts text commands in file `commands.txt`